despeset/DeviceTiming/README.md

    3. Client and browser detection from the user agent string.
 The mobile device names cannot be captured as of now.
 Better detection mechanism will be provided in future.
    4. All reports by default are generated inside a "reports" folder under the output path specified by user in the report command.
    5. Once reports and visualization charts are generated the reporting server automatically launches the default browser and serves the visualization page.

+To start reporting server and visualize charts see **Running the reports and visualizing the data** section.

 ## Installation
 Clone the repo and install the dependecies: